 Fife Council Archive Centre

-The Archive Centre houses the records of Fife Council and its predecessors, the records of many Fife burghs, those of the Glenrothes Development Corporation and the Rothes estate papers.
+Fife Collections Centre hold the records of Fife Council and its predecessors, the records of many Fife burghs, those of the Glenrothes Development Corporation and the Rothes estate papers.

 Many other Fife archives are stored elsewhere.
 For advice on what records are available and where they can be consulted, contact the archivist.